 Knee pain with activity in only one part of your knee, usually on the inner knee and/or under the knee cap.

 X-rays that show arthritis in only one compartment of your knee.

 Start-up knee pain or stiffness when activities are initiated from a sitting position.

 Failed to respond to non-surgical treatments such non-steroidal anti-inflammatory medication, therapy and injections.

-In partial knee replacement, only the arthritic portion of the knee is resurfaced.
+In a partial knee replacement, only the arthritic portion of the knee is resurfaced.
 This preserves healthy bone and tissue, giving you more options for the future and a more rapid recovery.
-Recent advancements in orthopedics have brought revolutionary changes in joint replacement procedures.
-Computer-assisted equipment – using CT-scanned 3-D modeling and robotic arm technology – now allows for a much higher level of precision, smaller incisions and much faster recovery.
-Using robotic-assistance, customized implants resurface the painful part of your knee by mirroring the surface contours of your knee to help provide greater coverage and implant fit.
-Click here for more information about robotic-assisted surgery.
+Recent advancements in orthopedics now allow for a much higher level of precision, smaller incisions, and much faster recovery.
+Customized implants replace parts of your knee by mirroring the surface contours of your knee to help provide greater coverage and implant fit.